Course Code: mobileappsec

 • cross-platform applications: theory

-• reverse engineer JavaScript (React Native) applications with react-native-decompiler
+• reverse engineering JavaScript (React Native) applications using react-native-decompiler

 • JNI: System.loadLibrary() and methods with the native keyword